Sleep Token: One, Two and other early releases (2016–2019)

-2019–2022: Signing to Spinefarm and first two albums
+Sundowning (2019–2020)

-In June 2019, it was announced that Sleep Token had signed with Universal subsidiary Spinefarm Records.
-At the same time, the band's debut full-length album Sundowning was confirmed for a November release, with "The Night Does Not Belong to God" released as the first track from the record.
-The group continued issuing songs from the album every two weeks up to the release of the album.
-Sundowning received generally positive reviews from music critics – Kerrang! columnist Tom Shepherd gave the album a rating of four out of five, writing that it contains "moments here to truly savour, and ideas and experiences that feel unique", but noting that "the continuous nature of this dark mood entwined with the group's slow-burning, listless pace does begin to drag across [its] 50-minute runtime".
-Prior to the album's release, Sleep Token played two sold-out shows in London and Manchester; after its release, they embarked on their first North American tour supporting metalcore group Issues, alongside progressive rock band Polyphia, and rapper Lil Aaron.
+In June 2019, Sleep Token signed with their first major label: UMG subsidiary Spinefarm Records.
+It was also announced that their debut full-length album, Sundowning, was confirmed for a November release, with "The Night Does Not Belong to God" released as the first single.
+The group continued issuing songs from the album every two weeks up to the album release date.
+Sundowning received generally positive reviews from music critics.
+Kerrang! columnist Tom Shepherd gave the album a rating of four out of five, writing that it contains "moments here to truly savour, and ideas and experiences that feel unique", but noting that "the continuous nature of this dark mood entwined with the group's slow-burning, listless pace does begin to drag across [its] 50-minute runtime".

+Prior to the album's release, Sleep Token played two sold-out shows in London and Manchester.
+After its release, they embarked on their first North American tour supporting metalcore group Issues, alongside progressive rock band Polyphia and rapper Lil Aaron.

+Sleep Token were nominated for 'Best UK Breakthrough Band' by the Heavy Music Awards in 2019.

-After a short UK tour at the beginning of the year, several shows due to feature Sleep Token during 2020 were cancelled due to the COVID-19 pandemic.
+After a short UK tour at the beginning of 2020, several shows were cancelled due to the COVID-19 pandemic.
 These included planned appearances at Knotfest Japan in March, Download Festival in June, and Madrid's Mad Cool in July.
-During the summer, the band released an expanded version of Sundowning with four new piano-based tracks collectively known as The Room Below, which included cover versions of Billie Eilish's "When the Party's Over" and Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)".
-The group were due to return to live performances in March 2021 with five socially-distanced shows called "The Isolation Rituals", however these were ultimately cancelled due to ongoing pandemic-related concerns.
-They eventually returned in the summer, headlining the second stage at the Download Festival Pilot on 18 June.
-The day before, the band announced their second album This Place Will Become Your Tomb and released a new single, "Alkaline".
+During the summer, the band released an expanded version of Sundowning with four new piano-based tracks collectively known as The Room Below.
+This release included cover versions of Billie Eilish's "When the Party's Over" and Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)".

+Sundowning received a 'Best Album' nomination by the Heavy Music Awards in 2020.